-Nothing happened for months, then I got an email from the Codeable Vetting Team telling me they reviewed my profile and I was admitted to the second step.
+Nothing happened for months, and then I got an email from the Codeable Vetting Team telling me they reviewed my profile and I was admitted to the second step.
 Then I went through the test project, the live coding test with Chris – now head of customer success and expert community at Codeable, the aptitude/communication test with Kendra, and the final interview with Per, the CEO of the company who personally makes sure of the quality of the developers who will join the team.

-I was almost there I needed to pass the 30 day trial period, but something unexpected happened.
+I was almost there I needed to pass the 30-day trial period, but something unexpected happened.
 I got involved in a couple of big projects from my long-term customers and had no time to go ahead and complete the review process.

-I know, this was not a good choice.
+I know this was not a good choice.
 But we are humans, and we make mistakes.

 June 2017, I decided I can’t lose this opportunity

-I sent several emails asking to go ahead and complete the application process, but talking with the Codeable team, I understood it would not be so easy.
-But the moment arrived and on 1st of July, I was officially a Codeable Expert.
+I sent several emails asking to go ahead and complete the application process, but after talking with the Codeable team, I understood it would not be so easy.
+But the moment arrived and on the 1st of July, I was officially a Codeable Expert.

 Four months later, I can proudly say I completed 150+ projects.